Cannabis Helps PTSD

-Researches tested mice following mild traumatic brain injury for up to 90 days post injury.
-There findings showed “these results demonstrate that persistent deficits in these tests of cognitive learning abilities and emergence of depression-like behavior in injured mice are similar to those reported in human post-concussion syndrome.”
+Researchers tested mice following mild traumatic brain injury for up to 90 days post injury.
+Their findings showed “these results demonstrate that persistent deficits in these tests of cognitive learning abilities and emergence of depression-like behavior in injured mice are similar to those reported in human post-concussion syndrome.”
 (Milman A, et al. 2005).

 DIFFUSION TENSOR IMAGING (DTI) ADVANCES

-The type of MRI now being utilized is know as Diffusion Tensor Imaging, promises to be more sensitive than normal MRI, especially in detection of white matter brain injury.
+The type of MRI now being utilized, known as Diffusion Tensor Imaging, promises to be more sensitive than normal MRI, especially in detection of white matter brain injury.
 It has the ability to see and is more sensitive to diffuse axonal injury and the effects of stretched neurons.
 Persons with ongoing TBI symptoms in the face of normal MRI should consider DTI to rule out more subtle damage.
 (Wilde EA et al. 2006).

 INCREASED AGE MEANS POORER OUTCOME